voucherifyio/sdk-php-openapi-based/docs/Api/ClientSideApi.md

 Check Eligibility (client-side)

 Generate a list of redeemables that are applicable in the context of the customer and order.
-The new qualifications method is an improved version of [Campaign Qualifications](ref:examine-campaigns-qualification), [Voucher Qualifications](ref:examine-vouchers-qualification), and [Promotions Validation](ref:validate-promotions) API requests.
-The new qualification method introduces the following improvements:  - Qualification results are returned faster - No limit on the number of returned redeemables - Introduces new qualification scenarios, not available in the previous version  > 👍 Scenario Guide > > Read our dedicated guide to learn about some use cases this endpoint can cover [here](doc:checking-eligibility).  ## Paging   The Voucherify Qualifications API request will return to you all of the redeemables available for the customer in batches of up to 50 redeemables.
-To get the next batch of redeemables, you need to use the `starting_after` cursor.
-To process of paging the redeemables works in the following manner:  - You send the first API request for Qualifications without the `starting_after` parameter. - The response will contain a parameter named `has_more`.
-If the parameter's value is set to `true`, then more redeemables are available. - Get the value of the `created_at` parameter of the last returned redeemable.
-The value of this parameter will be used as a cursor to retrieve the next page of redeemables. - Send another API request for Qualification with the `starting_after` parameter set to the value taken from the `created_at` parameter from the last returned redeemable. - Voucherify will return the next page of redeemables. - If the `has_more` parameter is set to `true`, apply steps 3-5 to get the next page of redeemables.
+The new qualifications method is an improved version of Campaign Qualifications, Voucher Qualifications, and Promotions Validation API requests.
+The new qualification method introduces the following improvements: - Qualification results are returned faster - No limit on the number of returned redeemables - Introduces new qualification scenarios, not available in the previous version  👍 Scenario Guide  Read our dedicated guide to learn about some use cases this endpoint can cover here. # Paging  The Voucherify Qualifications API request will return to you all of the redeemables available for the customer in batches of up to 50 redeemables.
+To get the next batch of redeemables, you need to use the starting_after cursor.
+To process of paging the redeemables works in the following manner: - You send the first API request for Qualifications without the starting_after parameter. - The response will contain a parameter named has_more.
+If the parameters value is set to true, then more redeemables are available. - Get the value of the created_at parameter of the last returned redeemable.
+The value of this parameter will be used as a cursor to retrieve the next page of redeemables. - Send another API request for Qualification with the starting_after parameter set to the value taken from the created_at parameter from the last returned redeemable. - Voucherify will return the next page of redeemables. - If the has_more parameter is set to true, apply steps 3-5 to get the next page of redeemables.

 ### Example